jenstrolle/masters-thesis-code/README.md

 ## Installation

-The package can be installed by cloning the repository to your machine
+The package can be installed by cloning the repository to your machine as
+follows:

 ```bash
 git clone https://github.com/jenstrolle/masters-thesis-code